chmwzc/chmwzc/README.md

 ###  Short Biography

 I obtained a BSc.
 (Honours) in Chemistry with a second major in Mathematics, and a PhD. focusing on Computational Chemistry at the National University of Singapore.
-Before joining IHPC, I worked on modelling various molecular photophysical processes and simulating the vibronic coupling in molecules using density functional theory and GW methods.
+Before joining A*STAR, I worked on modelling various molecular photophysical processes and simulating the vibronic coupling in molecules using density functional theory and GW methods.
 Outside of work, I like to play badminton🏸 and jog (slowly) :runner:.